jspsych/jsPsych/docs/support/migration-v7.md

 ... then a global variable defining the plugin's class called `jsPsychHtmlKeyboardResponse` is available.

 To create a trial using the plugin, pass this class as the `type` parameter.
+The plugin classes are named starting with `jsPsych`, followed by the plugin name written in camel case (rather than with dashes between words).
+See the ["Using a plugin" section](/overview/plugins.md#using-a-plugin) of the Plugins overview page for more examples.
 Note that the value is *not a string*.

 ```js